Viewdesic/viewScroller.js/README.md

 ## Reporting any issue

 If you have some issue with this plugin just report it on the GitHub.

-You can also use [jsFiddle] (https://jsfiddle.net/Viewdesic/50s38drr/) to reproduce this issue.

 ## Websites using viewScroller.js